-Update: GTA Online character transfers have been stopped.
+Update: This story was written long before Rockstar even hinted that GTA Online character transfers might end.
+They have not been stopped.
 Read more about it here.

 A bit of news has been spreading across the GTA community like wildfire and it has people up in arms.